nms-scribe/cosmopoeia/Readme.md

 You can get binary files for installation [here](/releases/latest).
 Currently, I have an installation package for Arch Linux and a ZIP file containing the executable for Windows.
 If you are willing to support an installation package for another operating system, or a better installation package for Windows, please let me know.
 Otherwise, you may need to [build your own](/Compiling.md).

+I apologize for how difficult the installation process is outside of Linux.
+I made the decision early on to depend on a library called GDAL for accessing the data files.
+I did not realize how hard it was to install that library on Windows until I had finished the project.
+I had assumed that the library came with QGIS or other tools, or at least was just a small distributable I could include with it.
+Unfortunately, it's the best way for accessing Geopackage files, which is the best modern file format for my purposes.

 ## Linux

 If you have Arch Linux (x86_64), you should be able to download the `PKGBUILD` and the tarball and use `makepkg` to install it on your machine.
 If you have another `x86_64` distribution of linux, such as Debian or Ubuntu, you might be able to manually install using the files in the tarball.